 Cost Of Moving A House

-The amount of money that you will spend to move a house can vary greatly.
-Generally, it costs between $12-18 per square foot for the move, but you’ll have many other costs, including permits, building a new foundation, and potential electrical and plumbing costs.
+The cost to move a house will depend on the size of the home and how far you're moving it, but typically it costs between $12-18 per square foot for the move.
+You’ll have many other costs, including permits, building a new foundation, and potential electrical and plumbing costs.
 A very broad range for a house move will be from $15,000 to $200,000.
 Several factors will come into play that will determine the price of your house move.

 The very low end of the spectrum tends to be reserved for homes that are meant to be movable.
 These are known as mobile homes, and they come totally outfitted to be ready for the road.
 Higher prices are for historic homes and larger houses.

 What Factors Impact The Cost Of Moving A House?

 The most significant factors include the build of your home, the foundation of your house, permits that you may need to obtain, accessories, and the route that your home will have.
 Here’s what you need to know about each house move factor.

 The layout and build of your house will impact how much it costs to move it.
 Smaller homes (or at least multi-story homes that take up a smaller footprint with less square footage per floor) will be cheaper to move than large, oddly-shaped homes.
 Moreover, the sturdier your structure is, the more likely it is to be a movable building.
 This is why mobile homes and modular homes tend to be the best candidates for a house move.